ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Set environment variables in the application.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
 Specify one environment variable per `--env` flag; for example, `--env envA=A --env envB=B`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
 <dd>Set environment variables in the application from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
-To reference individuals keys, use the format NAME:KEY_A,KEY_B.
-For example, to add an environment variable for a single key 'key1' in a configmap that is named 'configmapName', use the value 'configmapName:key1'.
-To add environment variables for all keys in a configmap that is named 'configmapName', use the value 'configmapName'.
+To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
+For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
+To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables after the application is updated.
 This value is optional.
 </dd>
 <dt>`-env-sec`, `--env-from-secret`</dt>
 <dd>Set environment variables in the application from the key-value pairs that are stored in this secret.
 To reference the full secret, specify the name of the secret.
-To reference individuals keys, use the format NAME:KEY_A,KEY_B.
-For example, to add an environment variable for a single key 'password' in a secret that is named 'secretName', use the value 'secretName:password'.
-To add environment variables for all keys in a secret that is named 'secretName', use the value 'secretName'.
+To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
+For example, to add an environment variable for a single key `password` in a secret that is named `secretName`, use the value `secretName:password`.
+To add environment variables for all keys in a secret that is named `secretName`, use the value `secretName`.
 Keys that are added to a secret with a full reference display as environment variables after the application is updated.
 This value is optional.
 </dd>
 <dt>`-max`, `--max-scale`</dt>
 <dd>The maximum number of instances that can be used for this application.
 This value is optional.
 The default value is <code>10</code>.